bm2-lab/cage/README.md

 ```
 For more detail on the options, see `python cage.py mh -h`.

-## Feature Selection and Model Prediction on sgRNA OTF Ratio
+## Feature selection and model prediction on sgRNA OTF Ratio based on NGS data
 ```bash
 python cage.py indel -i <samind file>
                      -s <sg file>